pantheon-systems/documentation/source/content/certification/study-guide-cms/09-automate.md

 </Alert>

-In this chapter, we will explore three of Pantheon’s powerful automation tools that help teams adopt a WebOps practice.
+In this chapter, we will explore two of Pantheon’s powerful automation tools that help teams adopt a WebOps practice.
 These tools are Integrated Composer and Autopilot.

 Integrated Composer simplifies dependency management by extending Composer functionality to core WordPress and Drupal files, treating them as a managed dependency.
 Instead of committing your vendor directory with your dependencies, you simply commit your `composer.json` and `composer.lock` file to your Pantheon site, and we automate the rest.
 This enables one-click updates from the Pantheon Dashboard for upstream updates and Composer dependencies on your site, streamlining site maintenance and saving significant time and effort.